Othmanali02/Rootly/README.md

 ## 🌿 Features

-- 🌱 **Ontology Management** - Browse and select variables from the CropOntology database.
+- 🌱 **Ontology Management** - Browse and select variables from the CropOntology database
-- 🏗 **BrAPI Standard** - Ensures seamless interoperability.
+- 🏗 **BrAPI Standard** - Allows interoperability with other BrAPPs
-- 🔗 **Team Collaboration** - Share and manage lists within teams.
+- 🔗 **Team Collaboration** - Share and manage lists within teams
-- 📱 **Integration Ready** - Supports Fieldbook and Gridscore for data collection.
+- 📱 **Integration Ready** - Exports to Fieldbook and Gridscore for standardized data collection
-- ⚡ **Fast & Responsive** - Built with Vue.js for a smooth user experience.
+- ⚡ **Fast & Responsive** - Built with Vue.js for a smooth user experience

 ---